JoannaSprottHome/git-knowledge/README.md

 ### Tasks:
 - Set up git tree to view changes ✔️
-- Eplore github UI a bit more
+- Explore github UI a bit more
 - Set up a bot for github using [probot](https://github.com/probot/probot) after trying out some existing ones. ✔️

 #### References: